llthurman/amphib_competition_drying/README.md

 # File information:

 # Larvaldata.csv
+Experimental results for performance measures taken during the larval period of growth and development.

 Column headers:

 Data = Date
 SamplingPeriod = 10-day intervals (7 sampling periods total, including sampling on day 0 = sampling period 1)
 Block = The experiment was blocked so that individuals in each of the five treatment combination replicates were sampled sequentially   over the course of five days (e.g. first day of sampling = 1 replicate of all 7 x 2 treatment combinations)
 Tub = experimental mesocosm tub

-TreatComp = Competition treatment (See information above for letter coding)

-TreatHydro = Hydroperiod treatment
+TreatComp = Competition treatment (See information above for letter coding) TreatHydro = Hydroperiod treatment

-TempMean = mean temperature for each sampling period (sensors in Block 1)

-TempRange = range of aquatic temperature for each sampling period (sensors in Block 1)

-TempSD = standard deviation of aquatic temperature for each sampling period (sensors in Block 1)

-Species = four-letter Genus and species code (e.g. PSRE = Pseudacris regilla/Pacific chorus frog)

-TotalNum = total number of individuals alive (including larvae and metamorphs)

-NumLarvae = total number of larvae alive
+Species = four-letter Genus and species code (e.g. PSRE = Pseudacris regilla/Pacific chorus frog) TotalNumIndiv = total number of individuals alive (including larvae and metamorphs) NumLarvae = total number of larvae alive

-PropLarvae = proportion of larvae alive (out of total, including metamorphs)

-NumMetas = total number of metamorphs alive

-PropMetas = proportion of metamorphs alive (out of total, including larvae)

-LarvBiomass = larval biomass (g) measured as the collective weight of all larvae in a tub

-IndivLarvWt = average weight of larvae measured as LarvBiomass divided by NumLarvae

-Gosner = average Gosner developmental stage
+PropLarvae = proportion of larvae alive (out of total, including metamorphs) LarvBiomass = larval biomass (g) measured as the collective weight of all larvae in a tub IndivLarvWt = average weight of larvae measured as LarvBiomass divided by NumLarvae Gosner = average Gosner developmental stage

 # Emergencedata.csv
+Experimental results for time to emergence.

+Column headers (not previously described):

+NumMetas = total number of individuals that metamorphosed by the end of the experiment AvgDays = average number of days to emergence NPossible = total number of individuals at the beginning of the experiment

 # Metamorphdata.csv